 There are BST Savannahs that are often mistaken for silver by the untrained eye because of their darker cool toned fur.
 Don't be fooled by sellers advertising a silver savannah that is not actually silver!
-Our F1 Savannah Queen "Artemis" is very dark BST with deep black spotting and smudgy black nose.
+Our F1 Savannah Queen "Artemis" is very cool toned and dark BST with deep black spotting and smudgy black nose.
 Some people mistake her for silver in the low light because her golden tones almost disappear.

-One way to make sure you have a pure silver with the least amount of tarnish (gold) is to breed a Silver Savannah to another Silver Savannah or a cool toned bst will create a brighter more intense silver coat color. although it is still possible achieve little to no tarnish with a BST x silver pairing.
+Breeding silver to silver or silver to cool toned bst will create a brighter more intense silver coat color in the later generations, although it is still possible achieve little to no tarnish with a BST x silver pairing.

 TYPES OF SILVER SAVANNAH COATS

 SILVER SILVER SHADED SILVER & TARNISH SMOKE

 The most desirable coat of the Silver Savannahs. the Silver Savannah's have a bright (almost neon) undercoat.
-Some of these silvers will have beautiful cool silver shades throughout their coat.
+Some of these silvers will have beautiful cool toned silver shades throughout their coat.
 Some of these silvers will have bright almost white silver shades throughout their coat.
 These silvers either have dark gray, light gray, or black spots. with the flash of your camera, the silver savannah's coat will glow, shine and glitter.